-The conducting board for NEET exams, the NTA – National Testing Agency has made an announcement on the list of NEET 2020 exam centres on 1st December when the information brochure was released.
-The regulatory authorities have organized exam centres in almost all the cities so that aspirants can appear for the exams in their vicinity.
+The conducting board for NEET exams, the NTA – National Testing Agency makes an announcement on the list of NEET exam centres when the information brochure is released.
+The regulatory authorities organize exam centres in almost all the cities so that aspirants can appear for the exams in their vicinity.

 Candidates are given an option to select four convenient cities of their choice in order of their priority as per convenience.
 Thereby, one can select city codes of their own city or from neighbouring cities of their state of residence.
 Please ensure that one is allowed to select cities from their state only and not out of their state of residence or far away cities in some other state.
 NTA does not take charge in case of any inconvenience caused as a result of inappropriate city code selection by candidates.

 NEET exam centres are announced based on the trends of past years, primarily revolving around the number of applications received and the final applicants’ list.
 NTA reserves the right to not allot any exam centre for a particular city if the number of candidates that opt for a city is less than a bare minimum.